scolby33/pushover_complete/docs/source/index.rst

 If you intend to install in a virtual environment, activate it before running :code:`pip install`.

 :mod:`pushover_complete` officially supports Python 2.7, 3.5, 3.6, and 3.7.
-Currently, Python 3.3 and 3.4 pass all tests and function properly as well, but this could change: these versions are not officially targeted by development.
+Currently, Python 3.4 passes all test and functions properly as well, but this could change: this version is not officially targeted by development.
+Tox has dropped support for Python 3.3 and, as such, tests are no longer run on this version.
+Like for Python 3.4, functionality could break for Python 3.3 at any time.
 Additionally, due to changes in Sphinx, the documentation cannot be built with Python 3.3.

 .. warning::